The Best Sledding Hills in Westchester for Kids

 - Helmets are recommended, especially for younger kids.

 - Be careful of any loose clothing or scarves that can get tangled in a sled.

-This post was originally written in 2015 and updated in 2018.
-All photos by Mommy Poppins' Marisa Iallonardo.
+This post was originally written in 2015 and has since been updated.